FcAYH/Mirror/Assets/Mirror/Examples/StackedPrediction/_Readme.txt

-This example is used to stabilize our prediction algorithm for stacked Rigidbodies, which is a hard problem to solve.
+This example is used to stabilize our prediction algorithm for stacked Rigidbodies.

 It's important to understand that there are two problems here:

-1. Stacking Rigidbodies with Unity physics - even in single player this is not too easy.
+1. Stacking Rigidbodies with Unity physics.
-   See this thread:
+   This is difficult even in single player mode. https://forum.unity.com/threads/stacking-boxes-issue.1341128/ => with solverIterations=100 we can stack about 500 cubes at max.

-   https://forum.unity.com/threads/stacking-boxes-issue.1341128/
+2. Networked Prediction for stacked Rigidbodies.

-2. Networked Prediction for stacked Rigidbodies - this is even harder since Rigidbodies will occasionally need to be corrected by moving through each other into the correct position.
+   This is even harder since Rigidbodies may need to be corrected going through each other.

 ==> This demo is NOT READY for users or for production games.
 ==> For now, this is only for the Mirror team to debug prediction.